-Step by step instructions for DegreeWorks:
+Step-by-Step instructions for DegreeWorks:

-- Step 1: Go to https://degreeworks.cuny.edu - Step 2: Enter your CUNYfirst Username and Password and click the Log in button. - Step 3: On the landing page, click on the DegreeWorks link for BMCC. - Step 4: Students will be taken to their own customized audit.
+- Step 1: Go to https://degreeworks.cuny.edu - Step 2: Enter your CUNYfirst Username and Password and click the login button. - Step 3: On the landing page, click on the DegreeWorks link for BMCC. - Step 4: Students will be taken to their own customized audit.

-Note: If you experience issues in accessing DegreeWorks, please email dwhelp@bmcc.cuny.edu.
+Note: If you experience issues in accessing DegreeWorks, please email dwhelp@bmcc.cunv.edu.